-We are largely anonymous, although some of us let that slip from time to time.
+We are largely pseudonymous, although some of us aren’t.
 Why?
 For several reasons, which each of us undoubtedly weight differently.

 (1) Women on the web, especially those who write about sexual topics (as we sometimes do) have been subjected to some pretty nasty harassment.
 We don’t want that.